0xSaiNova/0xSaiNova/README.md

 ╔══════════════════════════════════════════════════════════════════════╗
 ║                                                                      ║
-║  never ask an LLM "are you sure?"                                    ║ ║                                                                      ║
+║  never ask an LLM "are you sure?"                                    ║ ║  it'll say yes. every time. make it argue against itself.            ║ ║                                                                      ║ ╠══════════════════════════════════════════════════════════════════════╣ ║                                                                      ║
-║  it'll say yes. every time. sycophancy bias is baked in.             ║ ║  put a model in yes/no mode and it agrees with you                   ║ ║  straight into production. instead: make it list what                 ║ ║  could go wrong. make it argue against itself. the only              ║ ║  way to get honesty out of a people pleaser is to stop               ║ ║  asking for approval.                                                ║ ║                                                                      ║ ╠══════════════════════════════════════════════════════════════════════╣ ║                                                                      ║ ║  the confidence trap                                                 ║ ║                                                                      ║ ║  hallucinations don't come with disclaimers. they come               ║ ║  with citations to papers that don't exist and function              ║ ║  signatures for APIs deprecated two years ago. the more              ║ ║  confident it sounds, the harder you verify. in 2026 we              ║ ║  still can't tell if the model is thinking or fan fiction.           ║ ║                                                                      ║ ╠══════════════════════════════════════════════════════════════════════╣ ║                                                                      ║ ║  context window ≠ understanding window                               ║ ║                                                                      ║ ║  200K tokens in ≠ 200K understood. models degrade in the             ║ ║  middle (look up "lost in the middle"). and you don't                ║ ║  even get the full window.
-CLI overhead, file caching,               ║ ║  context loading eats 6-9% before your prompt arrives.               ║ ║  ran 208 reqs across 4 models in one session: 18.6M                 ║ ║  total input tokens, 80.7% were cache reads, only 82K               ║ ║  output. most of your tokens aren't thinking, they're               ║ ║  remembering. expensive amnesia.                                     ║ ║                                                                      ║
+║  context window ≠ understanding window                               ║
+║  200K in ≠ 200K understood.
+CLI overhead eats 6-9%.                  ║
+║  ran 208 reqs, 18.6M tokens, 80.7% were cache reads.                ║
+║  most tokens aren't thinking, they're remembering.                   ║ ║                                                                      ║
 ╠══════════════════════════════════════════════════════════════════════╣
 ║                                                                      ║
 ║  sandbox everything. trust nothing.                                  ║
-║                                                                      ║
-║  an agent WILL nuke your codebase. not out of malice,                ║ ║  out of confidence. every agent in my system runs in an              ║ ║  isolated git worktree. destructive ops get flagged and              ║ ║  escalated. the model doesn't get root. the model gets               ║ ║  a sandbox and a supervisor. treat it like an intern                 ║ ║  with root access. because that's what it is.                        ║ ║                                                                      ║ ╠══════════════════════════════════════════════════════════════════════╣ ║                                                                      ║ ║  never let the student grade their own homework                      ║ ║                                                                      ║ ║  "all tests passing." the agent wrote tests that matched             ║ ║  its own broken output. every quality gate in my system              ║ ║  has a DIFFERENT model verify. if you let one model                  ║ ║  review its own work it'll give itself a 10/10 and a                 ║ ║  linkedin endorsement.                                               ║ ║                                                                      ║ ╠══════════════════════════════════════════════════════════════════════╣ ║                                                                      ║ ║  your agents are idle 82% of the time                                ║ ║                                                                      ║ ║  6hr wall clock, 1hr active. of that active hour: 38%               ║ ║  was API calls (thinking), 62% was tool use (doing).                 ║ ║  design for parallelism or you're paying for dead air.               ║ ║  my agents have a better work life balance than i do.                ║ ║                                                                      ║ ╚══════════════════════════════════════════════════════════════════════╝
+║  an agent will nuke your codebase out of confidence.                 ║ ║  isolated worktrees. destructive ops get escalated.                  ║ ║  treat it like an intern with root access.                           ║ ║                                                                      ║ ╠══════════════════════════════════════════════════════════════════════╣ ║                                                                      ║
+║  never let the student grade their own homework                      ║ ║  every quality gate uses a different model to verify.                ║ ║                                                                      ║ ╚══════════════════════════════════════════════════════════════════════╝
 ```